 - International students who have applied to both the UW and the Foster School.

-Note: If you are a prospective Freshmen Direct Student applying for the 2017-18 school year, please visit the Freshman Direct Program page for appropriate scholarship information and deadlines.
+Note: The following timeline is for current UW students and prospective transfer students.
+If you are a prospective Freshmen Direct Student applying for the 2017-18 school year, please visit the Freshman Direct Program page for appropriate scholarship information and deadlines.

 - Scholarship application will open January 17, 2017.